sqreen/security-page/docs/markdown-content.md

 <!--- __Customization:__ Medium customization.
 Delete the tools you’re not using. --->

 - We use a runtime protection system that identifies and blocks OWASP Top 10 and business logic attacks in real-time.
 - We use security headers to protect our users from attacks.
-You can check our grade on [SecurityHeaders.io](https://securityheaders.io/?q=DOMAIN&hide=on&followRedirects=on)
+You can check our grade on [SecurityHeaders.io](https://securityheaders.io/?q=DOMAIN&hide=on&followRedirects=on).

-(SQREEN-CUSTOMER
-We use a security solution to integrate security in our applications and protect our users from data breaches.
-It integrates protections against the most critical attack categories like injections, cross-site scripting or clickjacking and adds security headers to our application.
-It blocks attacks and warns us when attackers start stressing our applications.)
+- We use security automation capabilities that automatically detect and respond to threats targeting our apps.

 ## Secure development